 Frankly, We Love Felt

 Felt is one of our favorite crafting materials, especially when it comes to kids’ toys.
 It’s soft, easy to work with, and comes in so many great colors.
-For this felt hot dog, our designer Krista used eight different colors of felt from Benzie Design.
+For this felt hot dog, our designer Krista used eight different colors of felt.
 You can find all of these colors linked below, but you can always use what you prefer.
 However, the quality of your felt does matter!

 Along with your felt hot dog, you can make all the standard toppings, including ketchup, mustard, onions, and relish.
 If you craft a few grilled hot dogs and topping choices, your kiddo can serve up different options for everyone playing along.
 And if the felt hot dogs are being roasted over a campfire, we highly recommend some felt s’mores for dessert!

 This content uses links from which we may earn a commission.
 Disclosure.

 - Lia Griffith’s Wool Blend Felt –Camel, Vanilla, Hazelnut, Cherry, White, Sunshine, Fern and Moss

 - Embroidery Floss — DMC Tan, Light Brown, White, Bright Christmas Red, Topaz, and Dark Hunter Green

 - Art Markers — Blick Studio Brush Markers in Black (020)